karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 23. **[Codeshare](https://codeshare.co.uk/)**

-The blog's topics are mostly tutorials and troubleshooting guides for common technical issues.
+The blog’s topics are mostly tutorials and troubleshooting guides for common technical issues.
 They are a collection of experiences and methods used by active programmers and would serve useful to other Web Developers as well.
 Most articles are relatively short-form but technical nonetheless.
 A small crew of writers shows their programming prowess, which frankly supersedes minor grammar issues so long as programmers reading the articles get the point.
 Images and supporting links are frequently used to boost content quality.
+Codeshare’s focus on video tutorials make it a great space to learn and enhance your skill set adding to its reputation as a highly engaging developer blog.
 Expect a couple of sporadic posts per month.

 * Writing Quality - 3
 * Consistency -  4